 Another international obligation is reporting on chemical water quality through the Global Environmental Monitoring System's Water Programme.
+The department started bringing the aspect of voluntary monitoring in the form of the adopt-ariver initiative.

-Municipal Infrastructure Grant
+Municipal Infrastructure Grant (MIG)

 The MIG, a conditional grant from national government to local government to support investment in basic municipal infrastructure to eradicate backlogs, was implemented in April 2004.